-It’s no secret that fruits and veggies are good for you!
+It’s no secret that fruits and veggies are nutritious foods.
 They are rich in vitamins and antioxidants that are so beneficial and necessary for our bodies to properly function.
 Consuming the recommended amounts of fruits and vegetables, in conjunction with a healthy diet, can help reduce risk for chronic diseases, such as heart disease, type 2 diabetes, and obesity.
-According to the 2015- 2020 Dietary Guidelines for Americans, adults should eat 2 cups of fruit per day and 2 1/2 cups of vegetables per day (Dietary Guidelines for Americans).
-However, according to a study done by the CDC in 2017, only 1 in 10 Americans is meeting their fruit and vegetable needs (Centers for Disease Control and Prevention).
+According to the 2015- 2020 Dietary Guidelines for Americans, adults should eat 2 cups of fruit per day and 2 1/2 cups of vegetables per day1.
+However, according to a study done by the CDC in 2017, only 1 in 10 Americans are meeting their fruit and vegetable needs2.
 So how can we increase our fruit and vegetables intake?
 Let’s start with breakfast.
 See below for three easy (and delicious!) ways to add more fruits and veggies to your breakfast.

-Smoothies are a great way to add some more fruits and veggies to your breakfast!
-The best part is – they taste like a treat!
-Most people add fruits to smoothies, but you can also fill them up with veggies.
+Smoothies are a great way to add some more fruits and veggies to your breakfast.
+I love making smoothies because they taste like a treat, but are packed with nutrients.
+Many people add fruits to smoothies.
+However, you can also pack a bunch of veggies into a smoothie.
 I personally love adding frozen riced cauliflower to smoothies.
 It adds bulk to the smoothie and makes it thick and creamy, without adding any flavor!
-Spinach and kale are also great adds to smoothie, although they will change the color to green.
-See my post below on ‘How to Build A Healthy Smoothie’ or check out my Smoothie Recipes for some smoothie inspo.
+Spinach and kale are also great additions to a smoothie, but they tend to give the smoothie a green color.
+See my post below on ‘How to Build A Healthy Smoothie’ or check out my Smoothie Recipes for some smoothie inspiration.

-It is officially summer!
-I don’t know about you, but over the summer I crave all of the hydrating fruits and vegetables.
-What better way to eat your fruits and veggies, but in a smoothie?
+The weather is getting warmer.
+I don’t know about you, but the warmer weather makes me crave all of the hydrating fruits and vegetables.
+What better way to eat your fruits and veggies, than in a smoothie?
 Smoothies are a staple for me.
-However, not all smoothies are created equal.
-My biggest pet peeve is going into… Continue reading →
+However, not all smoothies are equally nutritious.
+My biggest pet peeve is going into a […]

-Oatmeal is another great, healthy breakfast option, especially for the cooler Fall weather.
-Oatmeal is so versatile – there are so many different ways you can make it!
-It is so satisfying and also rich in fiber.
-You can easily add fruit to your bowl of oatmeal.
+Oatmeal is another great, nutritious breakfast option, especially for the cooler Fall weather.
+I love oatmeal because it is so versatile.
+There are so many different ways you can make a bowl of oatmeal.
+Oatmeal bowls taste satisfying and are also rich in fiber.
+You can easily add fruit to a bowl of oatmeal.
 I like topping a warm bowl of oatmeal with sautéed apples or a banana (pro tip: add the banana to the bowl of oatmeal before microwaving!
 Click here to see why).
 You can also add fresh or frozen fruit to overnight oats.
-See below some of my favorite oatmeal recipes!
+See some of my favorite oatmeal recipes listed below.

 Have you been apple picking recently?
 This past weekend, I went apple picking with some friends in upstate New York.
-I love apple season, so immediately started making some apple treats once I returned home to Brooklyn.
-I have personally been having my Apple Crumble (gluten free and dairy free) on repeat lately.
-It’s such… Continue reading →
+I love apple season and making recipes with fresh, seasonal apples.
+Once I returned home to Brooklyn, I immediately put the apples we picked to use and started making a variety of different apple recipes. […]

 Meet my latest breakfast obsession – Pineapple Coconut Overnight Oats!
 I was inspired by my Pina Colada smoothie bowl to make this overnight oats combo and it is SO.
 GOOD.
-The pineapple and coconut combination tastes so refreshing and delicious!
-It is the perfect overnight oats combo for the summer.
+The pineapple and coconut combination tastes so refreshing and delicious.
+It is the perfect overnight oats recipe for the summer.
 This recipe is gluten-free, dairy-free, […]

 Sweet Potato Waffles

-Are you more of a savory breakfast person?
-Try having eggs with sweet potato and avocado, and don’t forget to add Everything Bagel seasoning!
+If you more of a savory breakfast person, try a veggie omelet.
+I love adding onion, bell peppers, tomato, and spinach to an omelet.
+Another great option is eggs with sweet potato and avocado (don’t forget to add Everything Bagel seasoning!).
 Both avocado and sweet potato are a great source of fiber.
-Check out my sweet potato waffle recipe below – they can be made either savory or sweet!
+Check out my sweet potato waffle recipe below – they can be made either savory or sweet.
 Click here to see a video of how to make this simple recipe.